StatsInImaging/statsinimaging.github.io/_posts/2023-11-28-ari-mentored-biostatistics-faculty-program.md

 Key elements of ARI include: sustained mentoring focused on grant-writing and career development, biostatistical collaboration, professional development, and an annual in-person Spring Retreat.
 More information about ARI can be found [here](https://www.mentalhealthandagingresearch.org/ari).

-A component of ARI, the Mentored Biostatistics Faculty Program, helps build the infrastructure of biostatistical collaborations by offering
-<font color="red">**up to four**</font> junior biostatistics faculty members the opportunity to participate.
+A component of ARI, the Mentored Biostatistics Faculty Program, helps build the infrastructure of biostatistical collaborations by offering <font color="red"><b>up to four</b></font> junior biostatistics faculty members the opportunity to participate.
 Consistent with the recommendations of the CTSA
 (Clinical and Translational Science Awards) biostatistics consortium, they will shadow senior ARI biostatisticians to observe and practice working with early-career faculty in grant development.
 Plus, they have opportunities to seek input from senior biostatistics faculty on their collaborative roles and career development